derRiesenOtter/bachelor/docs/thesis/methods.typ

 === Phase One

-As there have been no previous @llps predictors that relied on @nn, the first step was to create simple models to see if @cnn::pl are capable for this task.
+As there have been no previous @llps predictors that relied on @nn::pl, the first step was to create simple models to see if @cnn::pl are capable of this task.
 Throughout this work the 1-dimensional versions of @cl::pl, @mpl::pl and
 @ampl::pl were used.
 Another goal of these simple models was to test if the block decomposition proves to be beneficial for the prediction over using only